 1. Make a pot of coffee for everyone

-In my clinic, we only had a little keurig that was used mostly for customers.
-One christmas, our head vet bought us a bigger, 12 cup coffee machine and some really great coffee to go with it.
-It was a wonderful, cheap alternative to making small cups of coffee one at a time, and a great suprise!
-Now, we all take turns making big pots of coffee and spreading the caffeine joy.
-Alternatively, if you’re tea drinkers (how do you get by without coffee, teach me your ways!!), there’s some really awesome tea boxes you can get and cheap kettles, and if you’re going to boil some water, make enough for more than just yourself!
+Take turns making big pots of coffee (instead of using individual pods) and spreading the caffeine joy.
+Alternatively, if you’re tea drinkers, there’s some really awesome tea boxes you can get and cheap kettles, and if you’re going to boil some water, make enough for more than just yourself!

 2. Throw in a load of laundry

-If you happen to be walking past the laundry room, and you see piles of laundry stacked after a vomiting and diarrhea day, or abscess day (or any regular day!), just change over the laundry and throw in a new load!
+If you happen to be walking past the laundry room, and you see piles of laundry stacked after a vomiting/diarrhea/abscess day (aka a regular day), just change over the laundry and throw in a new load!
 It will take two seconds and everyone will appreciate it in the long run.
-As a bonus, hopefully it will get rid of the lingering smell in the air, because we all know Febreeze doesn't always cut it.
+As a bonus, hopefully it will get rid of the lingering smell in the air, because we all know flowery sprays don't always cut it.